 I was drawn to walking as a result of living in North Western Australia.
 I would go for long walks along our magnificent beaches – Cable Beach in Broome runs for 80 kilometers, so one can walk a long way.
-I felt that I could never quite walk far enough – I wanted to walk into the horizon and never stop, just to continue that beautiful process of rhythmic meditation.
+And I felt that I could never quite walk far enough – I wanted to walk into the horizon and never stop, just to continue that beautiful process of rhythmic meditation.

 When you decided to walk across Sahara – did you ever have a doubt that you may not be able to do it or there may be unseen obstacles that might pose a challenge.

 Oddly enough, I never doubted my ability to do it.
 I was more concerned about the financial aspects.
-I was worried there would be unseen costs, and those fears proved to be founded!
+I was worried there would be unseen costs, and those fears proved to be found!
 Most of my concerns otherwise revolved around my ability to learn navigation and camel handling, but those things proved to be less of a challenge than I anticipated.